-The High Point University Student Employment program is designed for experiential learning that will inspire, mentor and coach students for professional expectations and career endeavors.
+The High Point University Student Employment Program (SEP) is designed for experiential learning that will inspire, mentor and coach undergraduate students for professional expectations and career endeavors.
 Positions within Student Employment are considered on-campus jobs.
 All student employees will receive guidance, resources, and job skills they can apply towards their career after college life.
 We focus on responsibility, accountability, job etiquette, and many other aspects of employment.
-In order for the Student Employment program to be successful we encourage every HPU student to take advantage of this unique experience and become engaged.
+In order for the SEP to be successful we encourage every HPU undergraduate student to take advantage of this unique experience and become engaged.
 Most importantly we require student employees to:

 Work Hard, Work Smart, HAVE FUN!

 Student Employment Specialist